spacotto/grimoire/C/bitwise-operations.md

 - The right shift behaviour for signed integers is implementation-defined.
 It may perform an arithmetic shift (preserving the sign bit) or logical shift (filling with zeros).
 - For unsigned integers, right shift always fills with zeros.
 - Avoid shifting by a negative amount or by more bits than the type width.
 This causes undefined behaviour.
+- The **octet** is a unit of digital information in computing and telecommunications that consists of **8 bits**.
+The term is often used when **the term byte might be ambiguous**, as the term byte has historically been used for storage units of a variety of sizes.

 ## Print Bits
 You can extract and display each bit of a byte by iterating through each bit position.